COST - European Cooperation in Science and Technology

 Offered support

-COST is an intergovernmental framework consisting of 41 Full Members, 1 Cooperating Member and 1 Partner Member.
-The 41 COST Full Member countries govern COST via their representatives in the COST Committee of Senior Officials (CSO) – the General Assembly of the COST Association.
+These 41 Full Members govern COST through their representatives in the COST Committee of Senior Officials (CSO), the general assembly of the COST Association.

 Deadline